jvde-github/AIS-catcher/README.md

 Latest Developments
 -------------------
 The ```-c``` switch has been replaced with the more targeted ```-m``` option which allows the selection of specific decoding models.
 This has been added to allow for inclusion of a very simple coherent decoding model in the coming weeks which can be selected by running ```-m 2```.
 Notice that you can select multiple models to allow for benchmarking but only the messages from the first model specified are displayed and forwarded.
-For benchmarking different models specify ```-b``` for timing or ```--v``` to compare message count.
+For benchmarking different models specify ```-b``` for timing or ```-v``` to compare message count.

 Releases
 --------